-Portugal has one of the highest EV market shares in the world, with plug-in hybrids making up 12% of the country’s auto sales in 2020.
+Portugal has one of the highest EV market shares in Europe, with plug-in hybrids making up 13,6% of the country’s auto sales in 2020.
 EV sales have been increasing substantially in the country since 2017, mainly thanks to financial incentives such as subsidies and tax breaks.
 Here’s how you can benefit and potentially even save money.

 - Private individuals: